AEnjoy/IoT-lubricant/docs/lubricant_core_backend_design.md

 It is a bit difficult to test gRPC, but we should try our best to make the software robust

-In terms of unit testing, use mockery to generate mock objects for gRPC server
+In terms of unit testing, use `mockery` to generate mock objects for gRPC server

 In terms of end-to-end testing, we can use the `grpcurl` or other tool to send requests to the gRPC server and check the results.

 ## DataStore

 DataStore is a component that stores data in a persistent way.

-As we all know, in the case of massive data, disk IO is an important factor restricting performance.
-Therefore, we should not frequently access disks, but speed up our requests through `Caching technology`
+As we all know, in the case of massive data, Disk I/O is an important factor restricting performance.
+Therefore, we should not frequently access Disks, but speed up our requests through `Caching Technology`

+- The DataStore consists of two parts: a relational database for persistent storage(MySQL) and a cache for accelerating data access(Redis Optional)
+- **Data cleaning**: Since the data collected from the original sensor is only compressed and encoded, we need to decompress and decode the processed data
+  - Data compression is **optional** and depends on the configuration.
+Support alogs: `gzip`, `lz4`, `zstd` and `not compressed`
+  - **Manual script support**: allows secondary processing of uploaded data by manually writing **JavaScript**, **SQL** and **other scripts** by the user(Not Safe)
+- Support forwarding: You can customize the external data forwarding interface by configuring external APIs, cloud function APIs, etc(Safe); Or directly forward to other applications according to the specific protocol(Not Safe)
+- Data storage: store the cleaned(optional) data in the database and cache(optional)